BXF: A Work-in-Progress

 says.
 "We want to integrate operations to increase the benefits of what

 should be a perfect workflow, which hadn't existed before."

 While investing in traffic software has long made sense for larger stations,

 the cost of such systems has been a stumbling block for smaller outlets.
-In that
+In

-larger stations and less for smaller ones.
+at larger stations and less for smaller ones.